 This post is going to get quite technical at times.
 But that shouldn’t stop you from seeing what can, and often does, go wrong when integrating marketing tools.
-We hope that by reading this post, you’ll be able to avoid a lot of the issues we faced when dealing with a similar scenario.
+We hope that by reading this post, you’ll be able to avoid a lot of the issues we faced if you have to deal with a similar scenario.

-Our client wanted to be able to send automated emails to people who had shown certain behaviors while on their website.
+Our client wanted to be able to send automated emails to people who had taken certain actions on their website.

-Our client’s research led them to believe Segment was the best tool to help implement behavior-based automated emails.
-However, as soon as they began trying to integrate Segment with the rest of their marketing stack, they ran into trouble.
+After researching all of their options, our client discovered that Segment was the best tool to help them implement behavior-based automated emails.
+As soon as they began trying to integrate Segment with the rest of their marketing stack, however, they knew they did not have the experience to get it right in time to make their aggressive launch dates.

-To make matters worse, they had aggressive launch dates.
-They knew they needed to use Segment if they were going to get the most out of their launch, but they had a difficult time understanding how to make Segment work for them.
+To make matters worse, the client’s go-live date was right around the corner.
+They knew they needed to use Segment if they were going to get the most out of their launch.
 The only way out of this catch-22 was to find someone who could train them quickly.

 Which is where Effin Amazing came to the rescue

-They found us through our blog and decided to work with us.
-We stood out to them because we’re a Segment partner (one of their first partners, in fact).
-In the end, we helped our new client get the tools integrated and trained their team on how to use Segment more effectively.
+They found us through our blog and we stood out to them because we’re a Segment Certified partner (one of their first partners, in fact).
+In the end, we helped our new client get their tools integrated and trained their team on how to use Segment (and Segment with Marketo) more effectively.

-What followed was a successful launch for the client and a revelation for us about how marketing teams should go about integrating Segment and Marketo.
+What followed was a successful launch for the client and a revelation for us about how marketing teams should go about integrating Marketo with Segment.

 Here’s a look at what we did and the problems we encountered along the way…